jcwang587/xdatbus/docs/source/getting_started/installation.rst

    (.venv) $ pip install xdatbus

-To get the latest version of `xdatbus`, if you have it already installed, please run the command with the `--upgrade` option:
+To get the latest version of `xdatbus`, if you have it already installed, please run the command with the upgrade option:

 .. code-block:: console